techidaily/site-review-topics/source/_posts/in-2024-how-to-find-ispoofer-pro-activation-key-on-xiaomi-redmi-note-12t-pro-drfone-by-drfone-virtual-android.md

 ![virtual location 1](https://images.wondershare.com/drfone/guide/virtual-location-07.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GyfJUhsz_AY?si=x2HjoLX1B89oEPgZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 If you are looking for a way to change Xiaomi Redmi Note 12T Pro Location without Jailbreak, then this is one of the safest options for you.
 Also, you have other additional features like Phone Transfer, and Whatsapp Transfer along with Location spoofing.
 The application will never go to waste, won't occupy much of your computer/PC/Laptop's space and you can get the fake location iOS within minutes.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/K7fATC_lI7o?si=UFotPJqflDRZr-mv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: Change GPS Location on Xiaomi Redmi Note 12T Pro using External Device